-Sequential Electives - Students who wish to receive a Standard or Advanced Diploma must successfully complete two sequential electives.
+Sequential Electives - Students who wish to receive a Standard Diploma must successfully complete two sequential electives.
 On February 5, 2002, the Board of Education approved Guidelines for Sequential Electives for the Standard and Modified Standard Diploma (PDF).

-- Sequential electives may be in any discipline as long as the courses are not specifically required for graduation. - Courses used to satisfy the one unit of credit in a fine arts or career and technical education course may be used to partially satisfy this requirement. - For career and technical education electives, check with the Office of Career and Technical Education and Adult Education at (804) 225-2051. - An exploratory course followed by an introductory course may not be used to satisfy the requirement. - An introductory course followed by another level of the same course of study may be used. - Sequential electives do not have to be taken in consecutive years.
+- □ Sequential electives may be in any discipline as long as the courses are not specifically required for graduation. - □ Courses used to satisfy the one unit of credit in a fine arts or career and technical education course may be used to partially satisfy this requirement. - □ For career and technical education electives, check with the Office of Career and Technical Education and Adult Education at (804) 225-2051. - An exploratory course followed by an introductory course may not be used to satisfy the requirement. - An introductory course followed by another level of the same course of study may be used. - □ Sequential electives do not have to be taken in consecutive years.

-Fine Arts and Career and Technical Education - The Standard and Advanced Studies Diplomas each contain requirements regarding credits in Fine Arts or Career and Technical Education.
-Students pursuing a Standard Diploma must take 2 credits.
-Those pursuing an Advanced Diploma will require 1 credit.
+Fine Arts and Career and Technical Education - The Standard and Advanced Studies Diplomas each contain a requirement for one standard unit of credit in Fine Arts or Career and Technical Education.
 The Standards of Accreditation do not require that courses used to satisfy the requirement of Fine Arts or Career and Technical Education be approved by the Board.
 Therefore, local school officials should use their own judgment in determining which courses students take to satisfy this requirement.